Auditing tracks changes that users make in the database.

 This output shows that unified auditing is enabled.
 If unified auditing has not been enabled, then the output is

-When you create a new database, by default the database uses mixed mode auditing, which enables both traditional (that is, the audit facility from releases earlier than Release 12c) and the new audit facilities (unified auditing).
-This chapter describes how to use pure unified auditing only.
+Mixed mode auditing enables both traditional (that is, the audit facility from releases earlier than Release 12c) and the new audit facilities (unified auditing).

 You can enable the database in either of these two modes: the mixed mode auditing or pure unified auditing mode.
 Even though the features of unified auditing are enabled in both these modes, there are differences between them.
 In mixed mode, you can use the new unified audit facility alongside the traditional auditing facility.
 In pure unified auditing, you only use the unified audit facility.